daviddupuis/jeffskinnerbox.github.io/content/articles/using-a-vintage-laptop-to-creating-a-x-terminal.md

 TCL install without a hitch and ran very nicely.
-It has a very smaller RAM footprint like DSL but is actively supported, well documented, includeing a book call [Into the Core: A look at Tiny Core Linux][26].
+It has a very smaller RAM footprint like DSL but is actively supported, well documented, including a book call [Into the Core: A look at Tiny Core Linux][26].
 Given all this, TCL seems like a good choose for my X Terminal plans.

 # Establishing the TCL Operating System
-Install the WiFi adapter and plugin Ethernet cable
+Install the WiFi adapter and plug-in Ethernet cable

 So it appears that Tiny Core Linux (TCL) will be my best choose for this vintage laptop conversion into a X Terminal.
 Like Damn Small Linux, [Tiny Core Linux (TCL)][14] is a minimal Linux operating system